mmuratarat/mmuratarat.github.io/_posts/2019-09-01-regularized-linear-models.md

 $$

 will also blow up when $\mathbf{X}^{T} \cdot \mathbf{X}$ is singular.
 If that matrix isn’t exactly singular, but is close to being non-invertible, the variances will become huge.
-Consequently, corresponding t-statistics are typically low.
+Consequently, corresponding t-statistics are typically lower, which could lead to the false rejection of a significant predictor.

 A square matrix with no inverse is called singular (noninvertible).
 A matrix $A$ is singular if and only if $det(A) = 0$, which its determinant equals the product of the eigenvalues of $A$.
 In case of singularity, one of the eigenvalues is zero.
 In order to see this, you can consider the spectral decomposition of $A$.
 The spectral decomposition recasts a matrix in terms of its eigenvalues and eigenvectors.
 This representation turns out to be enormously useful: